Air Conditioning Calculatoer

 For every watt of heat that is warming up your room, you will need a watt of cooling to reduce the temperature i.e The heat from 1 person is approx 120w, a tv approx 80w, lights 100w and many other products that warm up a room such as ovens, refrigerators, outside air and sun-facing windows/walls, etc.

 This is a science that we can help you with but for domestic cooling requirements, you can make some assumptions.
-These are guides based on average amounts of watts that warm a room dependant on its dimensions.
+These are guides based on average amounts of watts that warm a room based on its dimensions.
 Approximate Watts of heat for every m2 based on room use.
 (Please also see footer notes)

 Living Room a: +120W/m2 based upon a family of 4, large TV, and living room lighting.